HIPAA vs Healthcare Laws and Regulations in Canada, the UK, Australia, and MENA Countries

 Maintaining compliance is critical, as non-compliance may lead to large penalties and harm a company’s reputation.
 For instance, in 2020, the Washington state-based health insurance company Premera Blue Cross paid $6.8 million for leaking ePHI of 10.4 million individuals.

 Each country has its own legislation to ensure healthcare data privacy.
 In this post, we’ll compare HIPAA with health data security rules in Canada, the UK, Australia, the United Arab Emirates (UAE), the Kingdom of Saudi Arabia (KSA), and Qatar.
 If you want to enter these markets with your healthcare software, our article will be especially relevant for you.
-The table below shows commonalities and differences in healthcare data privacy requirements between these countries.

 Now, we’ll discuss each country in detail.
 Let’s begin with health data standards in Canada.

+So, does HIPAA apply in Canada?
+Not exactly.
 In Canada, the Personal Information Protection and Electronic Documents Act (PIPEDA) regulates private sector entities that collect, use, or disclose personal information for commercial purposes.
 These entities might include physicians who work in private practices and get paid directly by their patients or are reimbursed by patients’ provincial health plans or employment insurance plans.

 PIPEDA pertains not only to medical data but also to such personal information as age, name, ID numbers, income level, ethnicity, credit records, loan records, and social status.
 Fines for breaking PIPEDA can be up to CAD$100,000 (~US$82,500).